-Wachovia Bank, National Association, Wells Fargo Securities, LLC, as administrative agent, each of the additional institutional and conduit lenders party thereto from time to time, and each of the lender agents party thereto from time to time, in the amount of \$50 million, with an accordion feature which allowed for potential future expansion of the facility up to \$100 million.
+On November 16, 2009, Fifth Street Funding, LLC, a consolidated wholly-owned bankruptcy remote, special purpose subsidiary ("Funding"), and the Company entered into a Loan and Servicing Agreement ("Wells Agreement"), with respect to a three-year credit facility ("Wells Fargo facility") with Wells Fargo, as successor to Wachovia Bank, National Association, Wells Fargo Securities, LLC, as administrative agent, each of the additional institutional and conduit lenders party thereto from time to time, and each of the lender agents party thereto from time to time, in the amount of \$50 million, with an accordion feature which allowed for potential future expansion of the facility up to \$100 million.
 The facility bore interest at LIBOR plus 4.0% per annum and had a maturity date of November 16, 2012.

 On May 26, 2010, the Company amended the Wells Fargo facility to expand the borrowing capacity under that facility.
-Pursuant to the amendment, the Company received an additional \$50 million commitment, thereby increasing the size of the facility from \$50 million to \$100 million, with an accordion feature that allows for potential future expansion of that facility from a total of \$100 million up to a total of \$150 million.
+Pursuant to the amendment, the Company received an additional \$50 million commitment, thereby increasing the size of the facility from \$50 million to \$100 million, with an accordion feature which allowed for potential future expansion of that facility from a total of \$100 million up to a total of \$150 million.
 In addition, the interest rate of the Wells Fargo facility was reduced from LIBOR plus 4% per annum to LIBOR plus 3.5% per annum, with no LIBOR floor, and the maturity date of the facility was extended from November 16, 2012 to May 26, 2013.
-The facility may be extended for up to two additional years upon the mutual consent of Wells Fargo and each of the lender parties thereto.

 On November 5, 2010, the Company amended the Wells Fargo facility to, among other things, provide for the issuance from time to time of letters of credit for the benefit of the Company's portfolio companies.
 The letters of credit are subject to certain restrictions, including a borrowing base limitation and an aggregate sublimit of \$15.0 million.
+On February 28, 2011, the Company amended the Wells Fargo facility to, among other things, (i) reduce the interest rate to LIBOR plus 3.0% per annum, with no LIBOR floor, (ii) extend the period during which the Company may make new borrowings under the facility to February 25, 2013 and (iii) extend the maturity date of the facility to February 25, 2014.
+The facility may be extended for up to two additional years upon the mutual consent of Wells Fargo and each of the lender parties thereto.
+On November 30, 2011, the Company amended the Wells Fargo facility to, among other things, reduce the interest rate to LIBOR plus 2.75% per annum, with no LIBOR floor.
+On April 23, 2012, the Company amended the Wells Fargo facility to, among other things, expand the borrowing capacity under the facility.
+Pursuant to the amendment, the Company received an additional \$50 million commitment, thereby increasing the size of the facility to \$150 million, with an accordion feature which allows for future expansion of the facility up to a total of \$250 million.
+In addition, the period during which the Company may make and reinvest borrowings under the facility was extended to April 23, 2014 and the maturity date of the facility was extended to April 25, 2016.

-On February 28, 2011, the Company amended the Wells Fargo facility to, among other things, reduce the interest rate to LIBOR plus 3.0% per annum, with no LIBOR floor, and extend the maturity date of the facility to February 25, 2014.
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (in thousands, except share and per share amounts, percentages and as otherwise indicated)